IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Main Flow:

+1. (Optional) The Authorization fetches the metadata document from the Authorization Server to detect the relevant authorization endpoints and supported grant types.

-1. The Authorization Client authenticates to the Authorization Sever and provides claims related to the intended request to access protected resources of the Resource Server.
+2. The Authorization Client authenticates to the Authorization Sever and provides claims related to the intended request to access protected resources of the Resource Server.

-2. The Authorization Server authenticates the client, validates the claims against the user consent and generates an access token that authorizes the Authorization Client actor to request the protected resources from the Resource Server.
+3. The Authorization Server authenticates the client, validates the claims against any user consent and generates an access token that authorizes the Authorization Client actor to request the protected resources from Resource Servers.

-3. The Authorization Server incorporates the access token to the requests of the protected resources to the Resource Server.
+4. The Authorization Server incorporates the access token to the requests of the protected resources to Resource Servers.

-4. The Resource Server evaluates the access token and the resource request and enforces the access policies.
+5. The Resource Server evaluates the access token and the resource request and enforces the access policies.
 This may involve an additional token introspection request towards the Authorization Server if the Introspection Option is used.

 #### 3.71.4.1 Get Authorization Token Request

-The Get Authorization Token Request is perfomed by an Authorization Client or Resource Server (in case of the Introspect option) to obtain an access token to be used in further communication.
+The Get Authorization Token Request is performed by an Authorization Client or Resource Server (in case of the Introspect option) to obtain an access token to be used in further communication.
 The sequence of HTTP(S) requests to perform an Get Authorization Token transaction depends on the grant type (type of credentials) chosen.

 This profile currently supports two types of grants:
 * OAuth2 Client Credential grant